 What’s in the Collection

 The John F. Kennedy Presidential Library and Museum is known for its archives documenting the Kennedy presidency.
-But the Library also includes a museum collection of over 30,000 artifacts.
+But the Library also includes a museum collection of almost 30,000 artifacts.
 Seeing objects connected to John F. Kennedy help give life to his story and the times in which he lived.
 The museum collection includes gifts from other world leaders, furniture, clothing, artwork, and memorabilia used by JFK or his family.
 Other parts of the collection document the public’s reaction to the President’s assassination and express the nation’s sense of loss.
 Still other objects reflect the hold Kennedy and his programs had on the popular imagination.
 Unique pieces like the coconut husk that led to the rescue of John F. Kennedy’s PT-109 crew; the family bible used during JFK’s swearing in as the 35th U.S. President; and the designer dresses worn by First Lady Jacqueline Kennedy that were so much a part of her public persona, form the basis of the museum’s exhibitions and help to interpret President Kennedy.
 A small collection of objects and fine art collected by Ernest Hemingway, one of JFK’s favorite writers, came into the museum after Hemingway’s widow donated her husband’s papers to the Library in 1986.

 Starting the Collection